silentEAG/se-url-shortener/README.md

 # se url shortener frontend project

-Develope with Vue 3 in Vite.
+Develop with Vue 3 in Vite.
 CORS errors should be solved by server (or just using nginx for proxying :>).

 ![](https://image.silente.top/img/cover2.png)